Here’s my guide to visiting the beautiful Pantheon, one of Paris’ historic landmarks.

 Built from 1758-90, the Pantheon was designed by architect Jacques-Germain Soufflot.
 He ignored the Rococo style of the time and created a more classically designed building.

-But when the esteemed Victor Hugo was buried at the Pantheon in 1885, it remained evermore as a mausoleum for France’s greatest heroes and martyrs.
+But when the esteemed Victor Hugo was buried at the Pantheon in 1885, it remained evermore as a shrine and mausoleum for France’s greatest heroes and martyrs.

 The Paris Pantheon was modeled after the Roman Pantheon, built by Emperor Hadrian between 125 and 128 on the ruins of Agrippa’s temple.
 There are actually 9 pantheons in the world.